The Evidence Engine

 Append-Only Hash Chain — SLSA v1 Compatible

-Every pipeline action—scan, triage, exploit proof, patch, deployment—produces a hash-chained entry.
+Every pipeline action—scan, reachability analysis, triage—produces a hash-chained entry.
 The chain is independently verifiable.
-45 report formats across security, compliance, operations, and intelligence categories — all derived from the same provenance chain: SARIF 2.1.0, OSCAL 1.1.2, DORA Pillar I–V, NIST CSF 2.0, ISO 27001, CycloneDX + SPDX SBOM, VEX, SLSA, and code gen invariants.
+40 signed report formats across security, compliance, operations, and intelligence categories — all derived from the same provenance chain: SARIF 2.1.0, OSCAL 1.1.2, DORA Pillar I–V, NIST CSF 2.0, ISO 27001, CycloneDX + SPDX SBOM, VEX, SLSA, and code gen invariants.

 Deterministic Engine